rwilliams/jrubywiki/PerformanceTuning.md

 Java 7 brings with it an important new feature called invokedynamic, which greatly improves JRuby's performance on VMs that support it.

-However, current released versions of OpenJDK 7 sometimes error out or fail to optimize code as well as they should.
-In order to provide a consistent JRuby experience, the use of invokedynamic is off by default on Java 7.

-The use of invokedynamic is enabled by default when running on OpenJDK 8 builds, since the issues from OpenJDK 7 have been resolved.
-However, current builds (b55) have not yet had optimization work, putting their performance usually ahead of non-invokedynamic but behind OpenJDK 7 invokedynamic.
-This will improve over time.

-For applications that do not run into the errors or degraded performance, invokedynamic is recommended for maximum performance.
-It can be forcibly enabled by passing `-Xcompile.invokedynamic=true` to JRuby (or in JRUBY_OPTS) or by setting the jruby.compile.invokedynamic=true property at the JVM level.
-We recommend testing your application thoroughly with invokedynamic enabled before enabling it in production settings.
+Internally, we use invokedynamic in various ways to enable better performance.
+We limit how much we use it by default because for some users applications the warmup time ends up being longer than they want.
+If you want to try and get more performance you can try passing in the options `-Xcompile.invokedynamic=true` to JRuby (or in JRUBY_OPTS) or by setting the jruby.compile.invokedynamic=true property at the JVM level.
+This will make more heavy use of invokedynamic and you may see a substantial increase in eventual performance in your application.
+We recommend testing your application thoroughly with and without compile.invokedynamic and seeing how your application performs.

 Profiling an application
 ------------------------